necauqua/necauq.ua/src/content/posts/twitch-plays-noita.md

 > [!note]
 > As a general rule, commands that need or can wait for a variable amount of
 > time, so holding down keys, `wait~` etc, accept an optional argument for the
-> number of milliseconds with default (and maximum) usually being 500.
+> number of milliseconds with default usually being 500.

 Commands after the `|` start executing immediately, in parallel with the commands before it - so in this example you press <kbd>d</kbd> for 1.5 seconds,